 A picture may be worth a thousand words, but for “investigative artist” Pamela Bannos images might also be measured in archaeological terms — shovelfuls, perhaps.
-The Northwestern associate professor of instruction in Art, Theory, and Practice has a passion for excavating well below the surface to reveal connections between past and present, the overt and hidden, and the intended and (re)imagined.
+The Northwestern professor of instruction in Art, Theory, and Practice has a passion for excavating well below the surface to reveal connections between past and present, the overt and hidden, and the intended and (re)imagined.

 “Detective and forensic-type work is fascinating to me,” says Bannos, a Chicago native who came into the arts “via a side door,” after earning a bachelor’s degree in psychology and sociology and then an MFA in photography.